cityofaustin/lifefiles-verification/README.md

 ## Getting started

+To get started, install node and npm

+    npm install

+Copy .env.local or .env.prod to .env

+    npm start

+In the browser open http://localhost:3001

 ## Background

 The MyPass project at the City of Austin explored the enforceability and usefulness of scanned copies of important documents.
 One of the options available to texas is to employ a notary public to create a certified copy of the document in digital form.
 Although state statutes are quite clear on the requirements to make a digital notarization our team was unable to find any existing tools to create digitally notarized certified copies.
 So in the spirit of problem-solving for the common good, we created three things to enable the digital notarization ecosystem in Texas.